 I earned B.Mus. (piano performance) and M.M. (theory & accompanying) degrees from the University of Massachusetts Amherst and a Ph.D. (music theory) from the Eastman School of Music, University of Rochester.
 My doctoral dissertation, "Fugue in Context: A Schenkerian Approach to Select Works by J.S.
 Bach and Dmitri Shostakovich," engages several topics including a theoretical, pedagogical, and analytical discussion of Schenkerian approaches to fugues by both composers and the intersection between Schenkerian theory and Soviet modal theory.
 Recent projects reflect a combined interest in fugue and counterpoint, Schenkerian analysis, and music theory pedagogy.

 I have presented my work at conferences hosted by the Music Theory Society of New York State, the Rocky Mountain Society for Music Theory, and the Society for Music Analysis.
-I currently serve as a board member for the Music Theory Society of New York State and co-editor of Theory & Practice.
+I recently completed my term as co-editor for Theory and Practice and was previously a board member for the Music Theory Society of New York State.

 Prior to joining the faculty at NYU Steinhardt in Fall 2012, I taught courses in music theory and aural skills at the Eastman School of Music, the Eastman Community Music School, Hochstein School of Music & Dance, and the University of Massachusetts Amherst.